Skip to content

 Container Overrides

-Documentation on how to do this can be found here: Merge | Docker Docs
+Documentation on how this works can be found here: Merge | Docker Docs

 Here is a basic example of this file (assuming Sonarr, Radarr, and Plex are enabled) that will not override any settings: